BladeColdsteel/BladeColdsteel.github.io/README.md

 # BladeColdsteel.github.io
-A repository to create a website for a church organiztion.
+This repository is a test using ChatGPT to create the website to have something to work off of and base elements around.

+It is not intended to be used solely as the websites base model.